w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 [Techniques for WCAG 2](https://www.w3.org/WAI/WCAG21/Techniques/) has techniques for several different web technologies. *Note that publication of techniques for a specific technology does not imply that the technology can be used in all cases to create accessible content that meets WCAG 2.* Developers need to be aware of the limitations of specific technologies and ensure that they create content in a way that is accessible to all their potential users.

+## What is the difference between conformance and compliance? {#conformance}

+WCAG 2 provides information on what is [required for conformance](https://www.w3.org/TR/WCAG22/#conformance).
+Simply put, a web page will conform to WCAG 2 if it satisfies all the success criteria for the level claimed (Level A, AA, or AAA).

+Compliance relates to meeting policies and regulations.

+A policy or regulation may include all or parts of WCAG 2.
+This could mean that specific success criteria need not be satisfied in order to comply with the regulation.
+For example, alternative text may not be required for certain types of map.

+This means that a web page could *comply* with a regulation but not *conform* with WCAG 2.

 ## Where can I find answers to more of my questions? {#more}